 Add commands

-After your dog can eat special treats and play in various locations, it’s time to introduce some simple obedience commands.
+After your dog can eat special treats and play in various locations, it’s time to introduce basic obedience commands.

 Keep the obedience drills quick and fun.
 For example, don’t make him hold a sit-stay for 5 minutes.

 Instead, ask your dog to sit and reward him with delicious treats.
-Give the dog a few commands.
-Don’t overdo it.
+Give the dog a few commands, but don’t overdo it.

 You want your dog to enjoy training sessions.